 Before reading this chapter we expect any reader to be familiar with at least chapters 0 to 3 of UAG-23A.
 Hence there is no need to repeat any of that information in this chapter.
-Rather we are focusing on adding a chapter that covers everything defined by the term Sporadic E (Es).

-The goal is to present a Final Proposed Draft text1 to the 2026 GASS2 meeting.
+The goal is to present a Final Proposed Draft text to the 2026 GASS meeting.